-This module is intended to provide the academic and personal skills essential for successful HE study and employment, as well as approaches to personal wellbeing and resilience.
-It provides a foundation for the development of graduate level academic and professional skills later in the course, and long-term personal resilience throughout your career.
-Academic skills relating to accessing and interpretation of research literature will be developed through a mixture of workshops, practicals and independent study.
-There will also be an introduction to research techniques, particularly handling and analysis of data.
-Professional skills will be developed through a Personal Development Planning approach.
-There will be a series of business and industry-focussed sessions to promote industry awareness and employability skills.
+In this module, you’ll develop essential academic and professional skills, explore approaches to personal wellbeing and resilience, and build confidence in your ability to thrive in higher education and later in the workplace.
+You‘ll gain hands-on animal husbandry experience and build on your existing animal handling and management skills.
+This may offer opportunities to work with our pet and exotic animal collections, as well as farm livestock, gaining practical experience directly relevant to your future in the animal or conservation sectors.
+In the classroom, you‘ll develop academic skills relating to accessing and interpreting research literature through a combination of workshops and independent study.
+You’ll also be introduced to research techniques, particularly the handling and analysis of data.
+You’ll further develop professional skills through a Personal Development Planning approach, alongside a series of business and industry-focused sessions designed to promote industry awareness and employability skills.
 IT and presentation training will also provide transferable skills relevant to the conservation sector.
-Personal wellbeing approaches will be introduced.
-This will encourage resilience, and awareness of the importance of inclusivity and diversity in the work place.
-Tools for improving physical and mental health, interpersonal communication, conflict resolution and moral resilience will be discussed, with a focus on individuals selecting tools most suited to their needs.
+The module will also introduce approaches to personal wellbeing.
+You’ll be encouraged to build resilience and develop awareness of the importance of inclusivity and diversity in the workplace.
+You‘ll discuss tools for improving physical and mental health, interpersonal communication, conflict resolution and moral resilience with an emphasis on selecting strategies best suited to your individual needs.

 In this module you will be introduced to fundamental concepts in equine and canine behaviour, from evolution to domestication, and exploring what drives animal behaviour.
 This will then be linked to what motivates the animal during training and the learning theory behind it.
 You will practise the correct identification of the body language integral to both species behavioural repertoire, categorising and defining when and why we are likely to observe these behaviours in both natural and domestic settings.
 You will be taught to differentiate between behaviours caused through pain and fear rather than disobedience, in a range of situations exploring handling, ridden, social and other problems involving human-animal and animal-animal interactions.
 Comparisons and contrasts will be made between the equine and canine species with a focus on what skills are important to the therapist in a professional setting.
 There will be a consistent link to the importance of developing these observational skills as a therapist when assessing an animal for therapeutic intervention.